RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - generate and archive audit records for all transactions; (see Section 5.4)

 - enforce domain integrity boundaries for security critical processes;

+- prohibit object reuse or require separation for random access memory;

 - provide residual information protection; and